AedenG/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Project Overview
-We have been asked to perform a statistical analyzes on MechaCar data to help the AutosRUs manufacturing team.
+We have been asked to perform a statistical analysis on MechaCar data to help the AutosRUs manufacturing team.

 ## Resources
 Data Source: MechaCar_mpg.csv, Suspension_Coil.csv